Understanding marketing psychology and buyer behavior is crucial for gaining a competitive edge

 Poundstone takes a look at the psychology behind value, what drives people to understand fair pricing, how consumers can be tricked to be paying more for less.

 The Branded Mind by Erik Du Plessis

 Du Plessis dives into neuromarketing with a specific focus on how branding can trigger certain emotions and behaviors in the consumer’s brain.

 The Buying Brain by A.K.
 Pradeep

-The human subconscious has been under study by the biggest brands and corporations in the world in hopes of getting cutting edge information on consumer buying behavior.
+The human subconscious has been under study by the biggest brands and corporations in the world.
+All in hopes of getting cutting edge information on consumer buying behavior.